General Privacy Notice

 We reserve the right to update this privacy notice at any time, and will make amended versions of this notice available on our website when we make changes to it.
 We may also notify you in other ways from time to time about the processing of your personal information.

-If you have any questions regarding this policy or about our privacy practices, wish to exercise any of your rights or wish to make a complaint, please contact our Centre Director at:
+If you have any questions regarding this policy or about our privacy practices, wish to exercise any of your rights or wish to make a complaint, please write to us at:

 Edinburgh Rape Crisis Centre